salilab/mdt/doc/intro.rst

 The first bin is thus 0-0.5 |Angstrom|, the second 0.5-1.0 |Angstrom|, and so on, up to bin 60 which is 29.5-30.0 |Angstrom|.
-The additional 'undefined' bin thus counts anything below 0 |Angstrom|, greater than or equal to 30.0 |Angstrom|, or which could not be calculated for some reason).
+The additional 'undefined' bin thus counts anything below 0 |Angstrom|, greater than or equal to 30.0 |Angstrom|, or which could not be calculated for some reason.

 .. code-block:: python